 (3) A physician, or other medical practitioner, who prescribes bosentan or a substance containing bosentan shall ensure that the possibility of pregnancy has been excluded prior to the commencement of treatment and that the patient is informed that she must not become pregnant during or for a period of 3 months after completion of treatment.

 [Regulation 38O inserted in Gazette 5 Oct 2004 p.
-4310.]
+4310; amended in Gazette 15 Dec 2006 p.
+5630-1.]

 38P.
 Teriparatide for human use